neurolabusc/AppleSiliconForNeuroimaging/README.md

 ## Surfice

 [Surfice](https://www.nitrc.org/plugins/mwiki/index.php/surfice:MainPage) is a used for visualization of neuroimaging data supporting [mesh rendering](https://en.wikipedia.org/wiki/Polygon_mesh).
 It is available for Linux, Windows and as a universal binary for MacOS (supporting both Intel and M1 CPUs).
 Unlike volume rendering, mesh rendering requires that the raw voxel data from MRI and CT scans is converted to a [mesh of triangles](http://paulbourke.net/geometry/polygonise/).
 Subsequently, we want to [adaptively simplify the mesh](http://www.alecjacobson.com/weblog/?p=4444), reducing the number of triangular faces while preserving curvature.
 For this task, Surfice provides a command for [fast quadric mesh simplification](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification).
 To examine performance of different CPUs, we will apply a 95% reduction to a brain mesh.
 The figure below shows the original mesh (left column, 1486759 triangles) and the simplified mesh (right column, 74326 triangles).
 The upper row shows the rendered meshes - note how similar the meshes look.
-The low row shows the triangles, illustrating the dramatic reduction in triangles.
+The lower row shows the triangles, illustrating the dramatic reduction in triangles.

 ![mesh reduction](surfice.jpg)